SEO and Google: Why We are on Edge

 The Obsessive Search for What’s Broken

-But realistically speaking, if the choice is to focus on consistently giving Google what THEY want to give searchers and constantly trying to tweak things like keyword density and title tag construction, I’ll go with the first choice hands down.
+But realistically speaking, if the choices are focusing on consistently giving Google what THEY want to give searchers and constantly trying to tweak things like keyword density and title tag construction, I’ll go with the first option hands down.
 It’s the only choice that doesn’t lead to insanity.

 There’s one section of our teaching materials that hasn’t changed in 7 years!
 And that’s a good thing.

-Sullivan then goes on to re-frame that list of questions, and breaks them into a set of useful categories that are meant to help the SEO community and webmasters deal with a much more recent set of changes at Google identified by the acronym E-A-T. Many of Google’s recent updates are designed to increasingly focus on EAT (Expertise-Authoritativeness-Trust) as an indicator of search result quality.
-We’ve seen clients strengthen and weaken based on this new emphasis at the world’s biggest search engine.
+Sullivan then goes on to re-frame that list of questions and breaks them into a set of useful categories that are meant to help the SEO community and webmasters deal with a much more recent set of changes at Google, identified by the acronym E-A-T (Expertise-Authoritativeness-Trust).
+Many of Google’s recent updates are designed to increasingly focus on EAT as an indicator of search result quality.
+We’ve seen clients strengthen and weaken based on this new goal for the world’s biggest search engine.

 Anyone who is responsible for content ignores the list of questions and other observations in Sullivan’s blog post at their peril.
 I linked to it once already, but just in case you missed it the first time, read the full post here.